 Although this design trend isn’t suitable for all industries, it’s for projects that want a modern and advanced look.

 One of the newest graphic design trends to hit the scene is the use of AI platforms and tools.
 While this might seem counter-intuitive, designers are using their creative minds to art-direct AI tools and take graphic design to the next level.

-We’re seeing hyper realistic visuals of storefronts, and designs that resemble hand drawn illustrations created by digital artists.
+We’re seeing hyper-realistic visuals of storefronts, and digital art that resembles hand-drawn illustrations created by digital artists.

 Text-to-image generators bring a new level of accessibility to graphic design and visual storytelling.

 It’s a world of new possibilities with AI design accessible to the masses.

 A look back at graphic design trends in 2023